I Bought Friendster for $30K: Reviving a Social Media Dinosaur

 The awakening of legacy social media platforms like Friendster is not just a nostalgic endeavor but a legitimate business strategy that challenges the prevailing narrative that only new apps can shape the digital landscape.
 With a well-thought-out plan to modernize, respect user data, and incorporate emerging technologies, these platforms can potentially reclaim their lost followers and revenue streams.

-Q: How can legacy social media platforms compete with new apps?
+**Q: How can I revive a legacy social media platform?**

-Q: What are the key considerations in reviving an old platform like Friendster?
+**Q: What is the cost of reviving a social media platform like Friendster?**

 Leave a Comment